GoogleCloudPlatform/training-data-analyst/courses/fast-and-lean-data-science/README-TF2.1.md

  `training-data-analyst/courses/fast-and-lean-data-science/keras_flowers_gputputpupod_tf2.1.ipynb`
  * Run through all the cells.

-You can also the [Google cloud console](https://console.cloud.google.com/).
+You can also use the [Google cloud console](https://console.cloud.google.com/).
 Go to Compute Engine > TPUs > CREATE TPU NODE.
 The version selector has a "nightly-2.x" option that will give you a TPU with the latest nightly build.